piyushsinha24/my-blogs-backup/cl3dkxrko0bgjx2nv6u98gi12.md

 ## Optimizing Performance in React Apps - I

-Building web apps is a fun thing to do but if we also invest some time thinking about the performance, it's a cherry on top.
-Everyone hates a sluggish interface.
-In this series, we'll go through some of the tips and tricks to build an optimal interface.
+Welcome to [Optimizing Performance in React Apps](https://piyushsinha.tech/series/optimizing-react), a series discussing tips & tricks to build an optimal interface.

+In this article, we'll learn how to avoid unnecessary re-renders.

 ## Unnecessary Re-renders

 React uses the concept of virtual DOM to minimize the performance cost of re-rendering but is it enough to optimize the performance?

 While writing components, we are implicitly building a component tree and the updates propagates all the way down.
-Because of this, re-rendering is happening in more place than it needs to.
+Because of this, re-rendering is happening in more places than it needs to.
 Let me explain in the example below:

 Here we have a `Parent` component with a counter logic & two child components. `Child1` takes Parent's state variable - `count` as a prop and `Child2` has nothing to do with Parent's state: